 Looking ahead, the Missouri Chamber of Commerce and Industry said it will back legislation in the 2020 session that seeks to create greater transparency for asbestos litigation, establish a statute of repose and reinstate a cap on punitive damages in tort cases.
 The group said the unpredictable nature of punitive damages awards prevents businesses from growing.

 "Employers cannot grow and expand operations in Missouri with the uncertainty and potential for outlandish punitive damage awards in the existing Missouri judicial climate," it said.

 The group is also pushing for legislation that would impose consumer protection regulations on litigation finance companies who give up-front money to injured plaintiffs in exchange for a cut of any future awards.

 "Litigation lending companies prey on Missouri's most vulnerable residents by promising immediate money in exchange for an interest in any future recovery," the group said.
-"This practice inevitably increases the duration and expense of lawsuits and often leaves plaintiffs in worse financial shape
+"This practice inevitably increases the duration and expense of lawsuits and often leaves plaintiffs in worse financial shape than when they started."

 A representative for the Missouri Association of Trial Attorneys, which represents plaintiffs attorneys, did not respond to a request for comment.

 ATRA's Fullenbaum said given the recent flurry of tort reform activity, the state's prospects are bright in the upcoming session.

 "We're bullish on Missouri.
 You have a governor who is supportive of business and a fair and balanced legal environment in a state that has a lot of mass torts that are heard in St. Louis," he said.